-The SUNY Fredonia General Education Program aims to prepare undergraduates to become engaged in the acquisition of the knowledge and skills required to be creative and responsible 21st-century global citizens.
+The SUNY Fredonia General Education Program facilitates students’ acquisition of the knowledge and skills required to be creative, responsible, and engaged global citizens.

 explicitly utilizes the same terminology, in order to connect the overall mission of general education to that of our university.
 Furthermore each of our proposed learning outcomes is directly connected to one, or more, of the Baccalaureate Goals, as noted below: